 This collective also delivers local and regional information during emergencies and is part of the national Emergency Alert System (EAS).

-Florida Public Broadcasting Service’s statewide infrastructure provides easy access to information during emergencies, with signage along state evacuation routes to identify public radio stations in the area.
+Florida Public Media’s statewide infrastructure provides easy access to information during emergencies, with signage along state evacuation routes to identify public radio stations in the area.

 Download it FREE on ITunes & Google Play.